 LRGS has been a partner school in the Erasmus (formerly Comenius) Programme for many years, collaborating successfully with schools in five countries:

 This group of schools work together, in part, funded by the European Union Comenius Programme.
 The busiest time in the year is European Week in March, when pupils from each partner school visit every other partner school for an entire week.
 This creates multinational study groups in each country.
+For more information, please read the latest blog and newsletter below.

 Pupils studying Modern Foreign Languages have the opportunity to go abroad on exchanges in France and Germany, where they live with host families for a week.
 The primary purpose is to improve language skills, but we see it as an opportunity for pupils on both sides to develop their social skills, both as hosts and guests, and to gain a greater understanding of and empathy with each other's culture and people.
 More details from our MFL Department.